-A daycare-fraud scheme involving dozens of Minnesota daycare centers operated by Muslim immigrants from Somalia may have scammed up to $100 million from the U.S. government through bogus applications for welfare subsidies.
+A scam involving dozens of fake Minnesota daycare centers operated by Muslim immigrants from Somalia in Democrat Ilhan Omar’s district may have stolen up to $100 million from the U.S. government through bogus applications for welfare subsidies.

 To make matters worse, some of that money is reportedly being used to finance radical Islamic terrorism around the world, according to a bombshell investigation by Fox 9 in Minneapolis.